nachoSO/CarND-Capstone-master/README.md

 ## Perception

 Traffic light detection - We used a deep neural net to detect if the upcoming traffic light is red or not.
-We trained the classifier once with images from the simulator and once with real images from the ROS bag.
+The classifier was built using a **transfer learning** apprach.
 A detailed description of the architecture and training parameters can be found in the respective section below (under additional resources implemented)
-We employed the MobileNet architecture to efficiently detect / classify traffic lights.
-We applied transfer learning … and implemented on two modes as follows:

-•	Simulator mode: classifies whole images as either red/green/yellow.
-The model was trained with several datasets using the Tensorflow Image Retraining Example

-•	Test-site mode: we employed <> framework to locate a traffic light…

 ## Planning
 The waypoint updater node publishes a list of n waypoints ahead of the vehicle position, each with a target velocity.
 For the simulator, n=50 is sufficient.
 We refresh all n waypoints by making a copy from the base waypoint list in order to update each waypoint's speed.
 When a light-state changes, the target speed of waypoints are updated to gradually slow down the vehicle such that it stops at the traffic light waypoint.
 This module is performed using the ROS Package Waypoint updater which is explained as below: